rbaron/gimme-danger/README.md

 ## 12V RGBW LED strip
 [![RGBW LED Strip](https://img.youtube.com/vi/ThnvIa4zbsM/maxres1.jpg)](https://youtu.be/ThnvIa4zbsM)

-## A simple programmable power supply
+## A lil' programmable power supply
-We can also negotiate voltages on the fly from USB-PD 3.0 sources that offer Programmable Power Supply (PPS) modes.
+What's fun is that we can negotiate voltages on the fly from USB-PD 3.0 sources that offer Programmable Power Supply (PPS) modes.
 Here we have a potentiometer that sets the target voltage, and a button that triggers the USB-PD negotiation for that voltage.

+A tiny power supply that's powered by the same USB-C charger as my [soldering iron](https://pine64.com/product/pinecil-smart-mini-portable-soldering-iron/) sounds like a neat portable tool.

 [![Power Supply](https://img.youtube.com/vi/3Acu_VfSuck/maxres1.jpg)](https://youtu.be/3Acu_VfSuck)

-# A Home Assistant controlled power supply
+## A Home Assistant controlled power supply
 As a display of the flexibility of ESPHome and Home Assistant, we can use _GIMME DANGER!!_ to make a WiFi-controlled power supply.
-This is probably a terrible idea,  but kind of neat.
+This is an objectively terrible idea, but it's not _GIMME SAFETY!!_ after all.
+Disregarding the risk of accidentally toasting our loads either via a misclick or a bug, this may be useful for automating the collection of I-V curves.

 [![Home Assistant Power Supply](https://img.youtube.com/vi/tXYciUaycYI/maxres1.jpg)](https://youtu.be/tXYciUaycYI)

 # Optional OLED display
 There are female pin headers on the board to connect an 0.91" OLED display like [this one from Aliexpress](https://aliexpress.com/item/1005004816561244.html).
-It's used to display the current voltage and current.
-There's also a cute animation when negotiation is succesfull -- you can see it in the demos above.
+It's used to display the running voltage and current.
+There's also a cute animation when negotiation is succesful -- you can see it in the demos above.

 # 3D printed case
 ![Case](./media/gimme-danger-case.jpg)